Context is powered by the Thomson Reuters Foundation Newsroom.

 Guatemalan migrants walk after arriving at La Aurora Air Force Base on a deportation flight from the U.S., in Guatemala City, Guatemala, December 27, 2024.
 REUTERS/Cristina Chiquin

-Trump launched military deportation flights to Latin America, invoked a wartime law to quickly deport immigrants alleged to be gang members without court hearings.
+He invoked a wartime law to quickly deport immigrants alleged to be gang members without court hearings, sent hundreds of Venezuelans to El Salvador's CECOT prison and ended Temporary Protected Status for thousands of people.

 Deportations under Trump from 2017 to 2020, while high, were less than half the number registered during Biden's 2021 to 2024 term, data shows.

-While Trump focused on removals of immigrants within the United States, the Biden presidency had a higher number of returns of immigrants at the border.
+While Trump's policy focuses on removals of immigrants within the United States, the Biden presidency had a higher number of returns of immigrants at the border.

 Nearly 1.2 million people were deported through removal orders during Trump's first administration, and almost 600,000 were returned.